BarakRL/Do.this/README.md

     //do more stuff

     //every this has an index property and an optional name property
     //which can be useful for debugging and error handling print("this: \(this.name ??
 String(this.index))")

     //you can also access the previous result if needed: print("previousResult: \(this.previousResult)")
+    //or just the previous value:
+    print("previousResult: \(this.previousValue)")

     //if you're doing anything async, don't forget to call done() DispatchQueue.main.asyncAfter(deadline: .now() + 2) {

         //async stuff

-	    //btw, result is optional
+        //btw, result value is optional
         this.succeeded()
     }

 }.then (after: 2) { this in